 Meanwhile, a company with a beta of 2 would expect to see returns rise or fall twice as fast as the market.
 In other words, if the S&P were to drop by 5%, a company with a beta of 2 would expect to see a 10% drop in its stock price because of its high sensitivity to market fluctuations.

-The problem with historical beta is that the correlations between the company’s stock and the overall stock market ends up being pretty weak.
+The problem with historical beta is that the correlations between the company’s stock and the overall stock market end up being pretty weak.

 There are several sources for beta:

-All of these services calculate beta based on the company’s historical share price sensitivity to the S&P 500, usually by regressing the returns of both over a 60 month period.
+All of these services calculate beta based on the company’s historical share price sensitivity to the S&P 500, usually by regressing the returns of both over 60 months.